 To have the Spanish language translations of the math measures appear and/or the Spanish language literacy measures, the district administrative staff must activate this feature through the system settings for the district.

-Spanish language literacy measures are available for kindergarten through grade 2.
+Spanish language literacy measures are available for kindergarten through grade 8.
 These measures were developed specifically to assess students receiving literacy instruction in Spanish.
 They are authentic Spanish literacy measures rather than translations of English measures.
 In Kindergarten, Syllable Segmenting and Syllable Sounds are the two measures available.
-Grade 1 includes these measures as well as Word Reading Fluency and Sentence Reading Fluency.
-Word and Sentence Reading Fluency measures are available for grade 2.
-These measures are components of both the Benchmark and Progress Monitoring assessments (see the following table).
-Each of the Spanish literacy measure types includes three Benchmark and ten Progress Monitoring forms for Kindergarten through grade 2.
+Grade 1 includes these measures as well as Word Reading Fluency, Sentence Reading Fluency.
+Word and Sentence Reading Fluency measures, as well as Spanish Vocabulary, are available for grade 2.
+For grade 3 to 8, Spanish Vocabulary measures are available.
+These measures are components of both the Benchmark and Progress Monitoring assessments.
+Each of the Spanish literacy measure types include Benchmark measures and ten Progress Monitoring forms for those measures.
 The specific test types offered are based on three years of research at the University of Oregon to identify and develop CBMs that specifically address the ways in which Spanish literacy develops.

 Spanish math translations measures

-Once the Spanish language translations option is activated, all math items in the easyCBM system will display in both English and Spanish (students toggle from one language to the other on the screen on an item-by-item basis), with read-aloud available in both languages.
+Once the Spanish Math Accommodation feature is activated, all math items in the easyCBM system will display in both English and Spanish (students toggle from one language to the other on the screen on an item-by-item basis), with read-aloud available in both languages.